 GeneCards Summary for SYN1 Gene

 SYN1 (Synapsin I) is a Protein Coding gene.
 Diseases associated with SYN1 include epilepsy, x-linked, with variable learning disabilities and behavior disorders and x-linked epilepsy-learning disabilities-behavior disorders syndrome.
-Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
+Among its related pathways are Neuroscience and Neurotransmitter Release Cycle.
 GO annotations related to this gene include protein kinase binding and transporter activity.
 An important paralog of this gene is SYN2.

 UniProtKB/Swiss-Prot for SYN1 Gene

 Neuronal phosphoprotein that coats synaptic vesicles, binds to the cytoskeleton, and is believed to function in the regulation of neurotransmitter release.
 The complex formed with NOS1 and CAPON proteins is necessary for specific nitric-oxid functions at a presynaptic level.